Self-supervised ECG Representation Learning for Emotion Recognition: Experiments

 \subsection{Implementation and Training}

-In order to train our proposed model, successive to pre-processing, signals are segmented into a fixed window size of $10$ seconds without any overlap.
-No overlap is designated between segments to avoid any potential data leakage between training and testing data.
-Then, each segment is used to generate the $6$ transformations described earlier.
+In order to train the model, successive to pre-processing, each segment is used to generate the $6$ transformations described earlier.
 Finally, the original ECG signals along with the transformed signals are used to train the signal transformation recognition network.
-We implement our proposed architecture using TensorFlow using an Nvidia 2070 Ti GPU.
+We implement the proposed architecture using TensorFlow.
+We share the implementation of the self-supervised network\footnote{\url{https://code.engineering.queensu.ca/17ps21/SSL-ECG}}.

+Similar to other works in this area \cite{amigos_dataset, santamaria2018using, dreamer_dataset, wesad, lin2019explainable, sriramprakash2017stress}, we use $10$-fold cross-validation to evaluate the performance of the model successive to shuffling of the pre-processed dataset.
+We randomly select 90\% of the data for training and the remaining 10\% is used for testing (this process is repeated 10 times without repeating the shuffling step).
 To train both the signal transformation recognition network and the emotion recognition network, Adam optimizer \cite{kingma2014adam} is used with a learning rate of $0.001$ and batch size of $128$.
 The signal transformation recognition network is trained for $100$ epochs, while the emotion recognition network is trained for $250$ epochs.
 The number of training epochs for each network is selected to enable the training reach a steady state.
-Similar to other works in this area, we use $10$-fold cross-validation to evaluate the performance of our architecture.
 Figure \ref{fig:all_loss}(A) and (B) show the loss vs. training epoch for the transformation recognition and emotion recognition networks respectively during training.
 Figure \ref{fig:all_loss}(A) shows that the loss for temporal inversion, negation, permutation, and time-warping reach steady states earlier than the other transformations.
 Therefore, the network is trained until all the individual losses reach their respective steady states.
 Figure \ref{fig:all_loss}(B) shows that the different datasets reach their training steady states at different epochs.
 For example, the loss of WESAD and SWELL become stable well before $100$ epochs, while the steady states of AMIGOS and DREAMER are achieved after $200$ epochs.
-In summary, Figure \ref{fig:all_loss} shows that both pretext tasks and emotion recognition tasks train well and reach steady states using our proposed method.
+In summary, Figure \ref{fig:all_loss} shows that both pretext tasks and emotion recognition tasks train well and reach steady states using the proposed solution.